josephKimiri/josephkimiri.github.io/_posts/2025-08-11-blind-SQLi.md

 ---
 title: Injector
-author: josephkimiri
+author: j053
 date: 2025-08-11 11:04:00 +0300
-categories: [CTFs, Web]
+categories: [writeups, Web]
-tags: [Chasing Flags Arise CTF, ctfs, ]
+tags: [Chasing Flags Arise CTF, ctfs, Blind SQLi ]
-render_with_liquid: false
 image: /assets/img/blog/arise.png
 ---

 Apologies for publishing this write-up after the CTF.
 The challenge creators have since taken the challenges offline, so I’ll be recreating this write-up from memory.
+NB: Solved using the uninted way.

-To begin, the challenge description (paraphrase) essentially stated: "Chain the vulnerabilities to obtain the flag."
+To begin, the challenge description (paraphrased) essentially stated: "Chain the vulnerabilities to obtain the flag."

 When we visit the given link (http://52.209.211.118:6004/) we are presented with a login page.

 I attempted multiple login bypass techniques including SQLi payloads like `'or 1=1-- -`  but each attempt resulted in a `Connection error.` message.

 After some thought, the only logical next step was to brute-force the login.
 Why?
 Because it was the last trick I had left in my toolkit.
+(Turns out from the official writeup, we needed to use LDAP injection for authentication bypass)

 So, I fired up `hydra`, though if you have the Pro version of Burp Suite, you could just as well use Burp Intruder.